Does your scheme stand out?

 The ‘Pension Freedom’ reforms introduced from April 2015 have also contributed to the general reduction in charges.
 A big shift from annuity purchase to flexible drawdown as the preferred method for taking pension benefits has led to policyholders keeping their pots invested beyond their usual retirement age, rather than removing the pot to buy an annuity.
 This means providers will expect to continue to receive their income stream in the form of management fees for far longer than when the default choice was to buy an annuity.

-Recently, the pensions industry entered the ‘endgame’ phase of the rollout of Automatic Enrolment legislation.
+The pensions industry entered the ‘endgame’ phase of the rollout of Automatic Enrolment legislation.
 Since April 2019, six and a half years since UK employers first began ‘staging’ for pension automatic enrolment, the minimum required contributions rose to the levels originally intended to help people build a reasonable pension fund at their chosen retirement age.
 ‘Steady State’ has been reached.

 Reaching Steady State is an influencing factor on pension providers deciding what charge to offer a scheme, as your average contribution will most likely have reached its highest level since the Automatic Enrolment process began.